-Since so many users are active daily on various social media platforms, Social Commerce has emerged as the new and effective marketplace.
+Since so many users are active daily on various social media platforms, Social Commerce has emerged as an effective marketplace.

 According to the users’ interests and activities, products appear in the infinite scrolls.
 And more often than not, it ends up being a successful online transaction.

-And even these results are very early stage.
+And even these results are premature.
 Social media has limitless potential when it comes to affecting buyers’ perceptions of any product.

-The ongoing social media boom will make social commerce–in near future–the go-to source to make any buying decisions
+The ongoing social media boom will make social commerce the go-to source to make any buying decisions.

-Despite their benefits, quality user engagement on these media platforms takes significant amounts of time.
-On the top of it, the number of social channels are adding to the headaches of the social media managers.
+Despite their benefits, quality user engagement on these platforms takes significant chunks of time.

 Social Media Management Platforms

-Social Media Tools brings all your social engagements under one hood with a single username and password.
-You can create, publish, schedule, and respond on all the social sites (Facebook, Twitter, Instagram, etc.) from a single dashboard of your social media management utility.
+Social Media Tools brings all your social engagements under one hood.
+You use a single username and password.
+This helps you to create, publish, schedule, and respond on all the social sites from one place.

-Additionally, these tools also offer valuable analytics insights such as user engagement on your posts, competitor analysis, audience sentiment analysis.
+Additionally, these tools offer valuable insights such as user engagement, competitor analysis, and sentiment analysis.

-These features vary between different tools.
+These features vary between different tools though.
 Free features are generally limited to publishing.
 And the more important features like user engagement, etc., fall under the premium category.